becdetat/ios-monotouch-arch/README.md

 The development environment is a Mac running Xamarin Studio.
 Development could also be performed in Visual Studio with Xamarin's Business or Enterprise products, using a Mac as a build agent.

+## Development support in Xamarin Studio

+Xamarin Studio is a fork of MonoDevelop and as such anything that works in MonoDevelop _should_ (eventually) work in Xamarin Studio.

+### NuGet
+NuGet support can be added to Xamarin Studio by following the instructions at <https://github.com/mrward/monodevelop-nuget-addin>.

+screenshot..

+## Architectural decisions

+## Cross-device features

-## Device-specific UI junction points
+### Device-specific UI junction points

 Some user interface functions are only supported on one device idiom.
 For example, the iPad supports split views (master/detail views) and pop-over controllers, which are not supported on the smaller iPhone's screen.
 Conversely, the iPhone supports a native numeric keypad while the iPad's equivalent is a full width keyboard with 0-9 along the top row.